Simulation: Theme park rides

 Simulators have been used for entertainment since the Link Trainer in the 1930s.
 The first modern simulator ride to open at a theme park was Disney's Star Tours in 1987 soon followed by Universal's The Funtastic World of Hanna-Barbera in 1990 which was the first ride to be done entirely with computer graphics.

 Simulator rides are the progeny of military training simulators and commercial simulators, but they are different in a fundamental way.
 While military training simulators react realistically to the input of the trainee in real time, ride simulators only feel like they move realistically and move according to prerecorded motion scripts.
 One of the first simulator rides, Star Tours, which cost $32 million, used a hydraulic motion based cabin.
 The movement was programmed by a joystick.
 Today's simulator rides, such as The Amazing Adventures of Spider-Man include elements to increase the amount of immersion experienced by the riders such as: 3D imagery, physical effects (spraying water or producing scents), and movement through an environment.

-Simulation and manufacturing
+In Manufacturing

 Manufacturing simulation represents one of the most important applications of simulation.
 This technique represents a valuable tool used by engineers when evaluating the effect of capital investment in equipment and physical facilities like factory plants, warehouses, and distribution centers.
 Simulation can be used to predict the performance of an existing or planned system and to compare alternative solutions for a particular design problem.

 Another important goal of simulation in manufacturing systems is to quantify system performance.
 Common measures of system performance include the following: